ArvindSridhar/NewsView/README.md

 # NewsView
-Placing the latest news items on an interactive map, helping you visualize current events
+Putting the latest news on a map, based on where the news occurs.
+A new way to visualize current events!